-Micah Stanek’s transdisciplinary landscape architecture practice explores how landscapes constitute social and environmental infrastructures, while looking for the ways landscapes conceal their political dimension.
-He examines urban ecology in the absence of human intervention and also works with vacant urban lots to enfranchise repressed social possibilities and multiply reduced ecological interactions.
-Micah’s walking tours encourage St. Louisans to see through the aesthetics of growth and entropy, to interrogate the conditions of the legacy city.
-His vacant lot projects focus on social engagement strategies and in-situ ecological processes, testing an extensive model of landscape investment for disinvested spaces.
+Micah Stanek’s transdisciplinary landscape architecture practice explores how landscapes constitute social and environmental systems, while looking for the ways landscapes conceal other dimensions.
+Micah examines urban ecology in the absence of human intervention and also works with urban sites to enfranchise repressed social possibilities and multiple reduced ecological interactions.
+His walking tours encourage St. Louisans and visitors to see beyond aesthetics of growth and entropy.
+His vacant lot projects focus on social engagement strategies and in-situ ecological processes, testing an extensive model of landscape investment.

 In the classroom and in the field, Micah encourages attention to adaptation and situated knowledge.
-His teaching encourages 1:1 prototyping, engagement with sites, and contingency planning.
-In an ongoing research project, Micah compares small town landscape infrastructures across northern India in search of adaptive landscapes that link culture, infrastructure, and changing environmental conditions.
+His courses incorporate 1:1 prototyping, engagement with sites, and contingency planning.

 Micah began designing for film and theater at Northwestern University.
-He developed an interest in landscape research after working as a docent and farmhand at Navdanya Biodiversity Conservation Farm in northern India.
-He has also worked with SCAPE / Landscape Architecture in New York and MU Architecture in Paris.
+He developed an interest in landscape research after working as a docent and a farmhand at Navdanya Biodiversity Conservation Farm in northern India.
+He has also worked with SCAPE Landscape Architecture in New York City and MU Architecture in Paris.

-As a lecturer in Architecture + Landscape Architecture at Washington University in St. Louis, Micah teaches foundational design studios in architecture and landscape architecture.
-He teaches a history/theory course on the discipline of landscape architecture as well as research methods and practices.
+As Lecturer in Landscape Architecture at Washington University in St. Louis, Micah teaches foundational design studios.
+He teaches a history course on the development of the modern field of landscape architecture as well as a seminar in landscape research.